aoaoao369/TransUnet/README.md

 # TransUNet
-This repo holds code for [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf)
+The code in this repository is copied from: [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf)

 ## 📰 News
 - [7/26/2024] TransUNet, which supports both 2D and 3D data and incorporates a Transformer encoder and decoder, has been featured in the journal Medical Image Analysis ([link](https://www.sciencedirect.com/science/article/pii/S1361841524002056)).